Trials, psychologists and 'wings' from Wenger - Dejan Iliev's eight-year Arsenal rollercoaster | Goal.com

 “Mentally it was tough.
 As the time was going by and with the uncertainty of what was happening, it was getting more and more difficult.”

-It was at that point that Iliev turned to a physiologist to help him.
+It was at that point that Iliev turned to a psychologist to help him.

 Despite the difficulties he was facing, he wanted to stay focused on his recovery and to train his mind to stay positive and it’s something he believes ultimately helped him emerge from his injury nightmare.